developer-friendly/blog/docs/posts/0010-cert-manager.md

 2024-07-30T04:44:12Z
 ```

-As you can see, they information we get from the publicly available certificate
+As you can see, the information we get from the publicly available certificate
 as well as the one we get internally from our Kubernetes cluster are the same
 down to the second. :muscle: